finos/perspective/docs/usage.md

 As a library, `perspective` provides a suite of streaming pivot, aggregate, filter and sort operations for tabular data.
-The engine can be instantiated in process, or in a Web Worker (browser only).
+The engine can be instantiated in process, or in a Web Worker (browser only), and is published in the `@jpmorganchase/perspective` NPM module.

 ### In the browser

+The `main` entry point for the `@jpmorganchase/perspective` runs in a Web Worker, such that the CPU workload is segregated from the web application in which it is embedded, and so the bulk of engine code can be lazy-loaded only after browser feature detection determines whether WebAssembly is supported.

-Via ES6 module and/or Babel:
+The library can be imported ia ES6 module and/or Babel:

 ```javascript
 import perspective from 'perspective';